 How much of our behavior and choices are shaped by beliefs that we carry around because we’ve simply been told to think them?

-Although I’m not a practicing Catholic, I was raised Catholic and have no other religious frame of reference.
+I was raised Catholic and have no other religious frame of reference.
 Today the Catholic Church observes the Memorial of the Holy Guardian Angels and I decided to pray a novena.

 And yes, I also read tarot cards.